Tirzepatide dosing protocol

 Fridge them at 2-8 C, away from the freezer door.
 They break down at different rates once mixed.

-- Room temp under 25 C: 21 days max.
+- Room temp under 25 C: keep brief; 21 days is a community-reported ceiling, not a validated figure.

 - Freeze dry vials flat.